Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

-As you fan your hands, gushing air pours forth from your fingertips, stripping your foes of their defenses.
+As you fan your hands, a strange force pours forth from your fingertips, banishing everything you hit to another dimension for a moment.
 Make an Expertise attack against each creature within a 15 foot radius cone.
-If you hit, deal 1d4 + Presence arcane damage and apply a stack of defenseless.
+If you hit, apply two stacks of banished.

-If you have at least 4 stacks of arcane exposure, make an attack against each creature within a 15 foot radius of yourself instead.
+If you have at least 4 stacks of arcane exposure, make an attack against each other creature within a 15 foot radius of yourself instead.

 ### Essence Step